alexandrejablon/nodegraph/README.md

 `GET /api` - Returns the status of the API.
 `POST /api/check` - Checks the pages which are submitted via their URL for Open Graph tags.
-`POST /api/insert` - Inserts a document in the MongoDB database.
+`POST /api/insert` - Inserts and updates a document in the MongoDB database.
 `POST /api/find` - Searches for some Open Graph objects from the MongoDB database.
 `GET /api/find_all` - Searches for all the Open Graph objects from the MongoDB database.